What is Environmental Science?

 - Research

-According to Nugent, SNHU's program includes opportunities for hands-on experience, internships, real world projects and more.
+According to Nugent, SNHU's program includes opportunities for hands-on experience, internships, real-world projects and more.
 She recommended asking your academic advisor about science STEM experiential learning and internship opportunities.

 The program also includes options for a concentration, a minor — or both.
 “My degree is a bachelor's in environmental science with a concentration in natural resources and conservation and a minor in criminal justice,” said Alyssa Mcmenemy '23.

-After working as a dancer teacher, Mcmenemy decided to change careers and earn a degree from SNHU with plans to become a conservation officer.
+After working as a dance teacher, Mcmenemy decided to change careers and earn a degree from SNHU with plans to become a conservation officer.
 “I was so happy that I could prove to myself that I could actually do it,” she said.

+Where Can You Make an Impact?
 Environmental Education in Action

-Although environmental education and a field such as business may seem worlds apart, businesses can save money by educating their workers and implementing new policies focused on environment sustainability.
+Although environmental education and a field such as business may seem worlds apart, businesses can save money by educating their workers and implementing new policies focused on environmental sustainability.
 The EPA presented a small newspaper’s practices for waste prevention as an example of how sustainability helps businesses.

 By selling paper waste for packaging material, reusing ink cartridges multiple times before buying new ones and finding innovative ways to use film-developing chemicals and other materials that would have gone to waste, the newspaper was able to reduce costs.